TareqMonwer/Django-School-Management/README.md

 # Installation:
 1. go to the project folder
-2. create and activate virtual environment if you want
+2. run `pipenv install`
-3. run `pip install -r requirements.txt`
+3. run `python manage.py migrate`
-4. if dependencies are installed, run `python manage.py migrate`
+4. then `python manage.py runserver`
-5. then `python manage.py runserver`
+for testing, create a superuser too.

 # Usage/testing
 In order to test this project with dummy data: